 After the attack on Pearl Harbor, China became one of the Allied Powers.
 Despite having strong differences and interests with the U.S. and Soviet Union, Chiang somewhat worked with other powers and was able to hold off Japanese attacks to prevent the loss of mainland China.
 When Japan surrendered in 1945, Chiang’s KMT government took over Taiwan, but was unable to reassert its authority throughout mainland, and civil war between the KMT and CCP resumed, eventually leading to KMT’s defeat and retreat to Taiwan in 1949.
 Chiang and KMT were only saved because of the outbreak of Korean War in 1950, which led U.S. President Harry S. Truman to order the 7th Fleet to defend Taiwan against communist invasion.
 Chiang Kai-shek spent the rest of his life in Taiwan as a military dictator leading a one-party state (not unlike modern day PRC) with dreams of retaking mainland China, until his death in 1975.

 Taiwan was not involved in the Chinese civil war until 1945, but has to take on the burden of more than a century’s worth of KMT historical baggage.
 About 14% of Taiwan’s current population is the KMT forces that retreated to Taiwan in 1949 and their descendants.
-KMT remained the only political party in Taiwan until 1986, and was the ruling party until 2000.
-Many KMT members supporters are attached to the ROC history, with some believing that CCP is doomed to fail, and that ROC is the legitimate government to take over mainland China when that day comes.
+KMT remained the only political party in Taiwan until 1986, was the ruling party until 2000, and maintain majority by itself or through coalition in the parliament until 2016.
+Many KMT members supporters are attached to the ROC history, with some believing that CCP is doomed to fall, and that ROC is the legitimate government to take over mainland China when that day comes.
 Most KMT members (and a generation of Taiwanese educated under the KMT regime) feel it is wrong to let the PRC take all the credit for fighting in the WWII against Japan as China, while the ROC/KMT was the one that eventually lead to the victory of Chinese people.
 For some, it’s a matter of personal/familial pride, while for others, it’s a matter of nationalistic legacy.
 To people in the younger generation, what the ROC fought for was in a different land that they don’t feel a connection to nor identify with.

 How will this play out?